 The District was a party to a lawsuit filed by a subcontractor against the general contractor that performed work on the Cook Park construction project during prior fiscal years.
-An agreement was reached in November 2012 and amounts paid for this settlement during the current fiscal year were \$280,000.
+An agreement was reached in November 2012 and amounts paid for this settlement during the year ended June 30, 2013 were \$280,000.
 The amounts paid are included in improvements and capital project expenditures of the Special Reserve Fund.